raspberrypilearning/lost-in-space/en/step_2.md

 --- /task ---

 --- task ---
-Click on your rocketship sprite, and click on the **Costumes** tab.
+Click on your spaceship sprite, and click on the **Costumes** tab.

 ![Sprite costume](images/space-costume.png)

 --- /task ---

 --- task ---
-Use the **arrow** tool to click and drag a box around the whole rocketship image.
+Use the **arrow** tool to click and drag a box around the whole spaceship image.
 Then click on the circular **rotate** handle, and rotate the image until it is on its side.

 ![Rotating a costume](images/space-rotate.png)